 We define 1.8V signaling level UART.
 Baud rate is 57600.
-Module shall buffer this interface to avoid current leakage once IC is not powered
+Module shall have isolation circuit to this port to avoid current leakage once IC is not powered.

 7.3.4 JTAG

 JTAG interface should be compliant to IEEE standard 1149.1.
 Module shall buffer this interface to avoid current leakage once IC is not powered.
 All the pull-ups shall be added on Module side.